The oldest, most iconic bars in New York City

 While it's still primarily a bar and restaurant, history buffs will want to take note of the tavern's collection of 18th century relics and artifacts housed in the two period rooms on the Museum's first floor.

-General Manager Cian Lahart says the museum draws people in from all across the country, and beyond.
+Media contact Cian Lahart says the museum draws people in from all across the country, and beyond.

 But a tourist bar this is not.
 Located in the financial district, in the up-and-coming South Street Seaport district in Manhattan, Fraunces sees a lot of the post-work crowd.